toidiu/toidiu.github.io/content/projects/s2n-tls.md

 featured = true
 open = true
 +++
-s2n-tls is a C99 implementation of the TLS/SSL protocols that is designed to be simple, small, fast, and with security as a priority.
+s2n-tls is AWS's C99 implementation of the TLS/SSL protocols.

+Designed to be secure, simple and fast.
+Powers a large portion of network traffic within AWS datacenters.